 High-performing organizations go beyond hiring for “measurables” and have well thought out plans, processes, coaching and salesperson development strategies in place.

-The NFL Draft is always fascinating for many reasons.
-The real-time drama unfolds as teams select what they consider to be the best 256 college football prospects.
-It triggers immediate debate, judgment, hope and frustration from fans and draft analysts looking to see who “won” the draft and is best set up to win in the fall.
+The annual NFL Draft is always full of intrigue for many reasons.
+The real-time drama unfolds as teams select what they consider to be the best 256 college football prospects over a three-day period.
+It triggers immediate debate, judgment, hope and frustration from fans and ‘expert’ draft analysts looking to see who “won” the draft and is best set up to win come fall.

 The reality is, the vast majority of NFL Draft picks will make marginal or even no impact on their new teams in their first year.
 They bring talent and a track record of success from their college programs and in most cases are highly motivated.
 But they lack experience and are far from finished products.
 Does that mean they were bad additions to their organizations?
 Hardly.
 It’s what teams do with new team members in the months and years after they get them into the fold that matters most.